Skip to main content

 10. Donated Securities

-2. Donated securities may be retained by the college and shall be considered to be invested according to the terms of this policy.
+2. Donated securities may be retained and considered invested following this policy.

 11. Endowment and Quasi-Endowment Funds

-1. Both endowment and quasi-endowment funds shall be invested in permissible investments and asset allocations in accordance with board of regents’ policy and the Uniform Prudent Management of Institutional Funds Act.
+1. These funds shall be invested following board of higher education policy and the Uniform Prudent Management of Institutional Funds Act.

-2. The college may elect to invest their endowment funds with another institution with prior approval from the board of trustees and the board of regents and shall adopt the investment guidelines of the institution receiving the funds.
+2. The college may elect to invest its endowment funds with another institution with prior approval from the board of trustees and the board of higher education.
+It shall adopt the investment guidelines of the institution receiving the funds.

 3. When investing these funds, the college shall consider: